UniFi Express 7 vs Dream Router 7: Which Wi-Fi 7 Gateway Fits Your Network?

 Typical setup: 5-10 wireless devices, portable deployment requiring frequent moves, USB-C power preferred for flexibility.

-The Express 7 is the natural fit for portability.
-The compact 117mm form factor, 422g weight, fanless operation, and USB-C power input make it more practical than the Dream Router 7's 1.1kg tower with internal power supply.
+The Express 7 is the better fit for portability.
+The compact 117mm form factor, 443g weight, quiet compact design, and USB-C power input make it more practical than the Dream Router 7's 1.1kg tower with internal power supply.
 The Express 7 can also function as a mesh access point when adopted into an existing UniFi network, providing seamless roaming between locations.

 Does the Dream Router 7 Support Dual-WAN Failover?